 - Open your document in Word.

 - Go to the Insert tab and click on Pictures.
-Select the image file of your signature and place it in the signature line.
+Please select the image file of your signature and place it in the signature line.
 Press enter to insert your signature.

 This image file of your signature can then be used to sign all your documents.